probmods/probmods2/chapters/function-learning.md

 ## Deep generative models

-Having shown that we can put an unknown function in our supervised model, nothing pevents us from putting one anywhere in a generative model!
+Having shown that we can put an unknown function in our supervised model, nothing prevents us from putting one anywhere in a generative model!
 Here we learn an unsupervised model of x,y pairs, which are generated from a latent z passed through a (learned) function.

 ~~~~
 var hd = 10